Ignition coil – service, replacement, & adjustment

-IDM, the manufacturer of the coil and flywheel for Italian paramotors, specifies a gap of 0.35mm - 0.45mm.
+IDM, the manufacturer of the coils and flywheels for Italian paramotors, specifies a gap of 0.35mm - 0.45mm.
 The Top 80 website specifies a gap of 0.30mm (0.012") but new engines from the factory have the gap set to 0.38 mm (0.015").
 The bottom line is that the gap could be from 0.30mm - 0.45mm.
 Too great a coil gap will cause hard starting and slightly retards the spark.
 If the gap needs to be changed, see "Replacing the coil or changing the coil gap" at the end of this article.
 The gap is not a critical value, thankfully.

-Checking the coil gap can be done without disassembling the engine.
+Checking the coil gap can be done without disassembling most engines.
 However, a feeler gauge with a narrow blade must be used.
 Ordinary feeler gauges will not fit in the tight space between the coil and the engine.

-Checking the coil gap on the Top 80 without disassembling the engine.
+Checking the coil gap on the Top 80 without disassembling the engine (below).
 It is a good idea, however, to remove the muffler when doing this.

 As the gap increases, the voltage output of the coil decreases (but only at low RPM) and the spark timing advances (fires later).
 Pilots will want the gap to be exactly as specified for maximum spark output when starting the engine and for the correct timing.

-- 3/8" drive metric extra long hex bit socket set (if you only have the
+- Top 80 only: 3/8" drive metric extra long hex bit socket set (if you only have the